codeonlyjs/website/content/guide/apiEnvironment.md

 ### enterLoading() {#Environment#enterLoading}

-Notifies the environment that an async load operation is starting
+Notifies the environment that an async load operation is starting.

+Environment level loading notifications are used when rendering to determine when the initial page load has completed and rendering can commence.

 ```ts